-While its core business is beer, the Group also has an important presence in the Non-Alcohol Beverages ("NAB") market, with NAB operations primarily in Latin America and Africa, and Ambev has NAB operations in South America and the Caribbean.
-The NAB market includes both carbonated and non-carbonated beverages.
+The Group also has an important presence in the Non-Alcohol Beverages ("NaBev") market, as consumers are increasingly looking for more options for different occasions.
+Using the Group's strong distribution network, digital platforms and production facilities, the Group is expanding its portfolio of owned and partnership brands driving this trend.
+The Group has NaBev operations primarily in Latin America and Africa, and Ambev has NaBev operations in South America and the Caribbean.
+The NaBev market includes both carbonated and non-carbonated beverages.

-The Group's NAB business includes both its own brands and agreements with other global players such as PepsiCo, Inc. ("PepsiCo") related to bottling, selling and distribution of PepsiCo brands.
+The Group's NaBev business includes both its own brands and agreements with other global players such as PepsiCo, Inc. ("PepsiCo") related to bottling, selling and distribution of PepsiCo brands.
 Ambev has long-term agreements with PepsiCo whereby Ambev has been granted the exclusive right to bottle, sell and distribute certain PepsiCo brands in Brazil including Pepsi-Cola Gatorade, H2OH! and Lipton Ice Tea.
-Through the Group's Latin America South operations, Ambev is also PepsiCo's bottler for Argentina, Uruguay and Bolivia, as well as in the Dominican Republic and Panama.
+Through the Group's South America operations, Ambev is also PepsiCo's bottler for Argentina, Uruguay and Bolivia, as well as in the Dominican Republic and Panama.
 In Panama, the Group also produces and bottles other third-party soft drink brands, such as Canada Dry Ginger Ale, Squirt and Crush.